History

 MacBooks made after May 2009 but before October 2009 can take a maximum

-have a front-side bus speed of 1066MHz and a memory speed of 800MHz.
+these MacBooks have a front-side bus speed of 1066MHz and a memory

-MacBooks made after October 2009 can take a maximum of 4GB in
+MacBooks made after October 2009 can take a maximum of 8GB in

-This model comes in the new unibody case and the FireWire port present
+model comes in the new unibody case and the FireWire port present on all

 To tell the difference the best way is to use System Profiler.
 Front-side bus speed is listed in the Hardware Overview as "Bus Speed", and memory speed can be seen in the Memory section, which gives you the speed of any modules installed.